rodrigoelp/little-stories/Unlikely adventures/27-Chapter-27.md

 # Chiropteran discoveries

+Sam battled his disrupted focus, feeling as if he had woken up from a heavy dream whilst he listened Amir and Hannah argue behind him.

 *"That spirit is horribl-OUCH!"* - said Amir rubbing his ribs, which decided to ache as Hannah's elbow left its vicinity.

 Hannah shook her head in disapproval to Amir's highlights - *"What would you do if this trial is about respect, huh?"*

 *"Yes ok, but...
-I mean... look at it!"* - said Amir marginally escaping anything flying elbow to his ribs.
+I mean... look at it!"* - said Amir marginally escaping a flying elbow directed at his ribs.

-Sam inspected the statue.
-He recognised the mask wasn't the most amicable to the eye.
+Sam inspected the statue in front of him and he had to recognise, the mask wasn't the most amicable to the eye.

 The statue was sculpted out of the walls of the cavern.
 It looked like a creature frozen in time, frozen by a basaltic prison.
-However, the spirit's wings had a different appearance to the rest of the sculpture, it looked like a pair of fleshy bat wings, so fleshy in fact that is looked almost made out of skin or some sort of leather, even though it was made out of stone.
+However, the spirit's wings had a different appearance to the rest of the sculpture, it looked like a pair of fleshy bat wings, so fleshy in fact that it looked almost made out of skin or some sort of leather, even though it was made out of stone.

 Sam continued to observe the figure, he found covered under its wings the contour of its arms.
 It was the sort of shape describing in details its thin and delicate extremities which ended with its fingers intertwined, connected just above its belly.
 There he saw razor sharp nails capable of tearing through anything with flesh.

 Sam's imagination didn't want to focus on the terrible images meandering at the back of his mind augmenting his fear.
 Instead, he focused on the edges of the sculpture, metaphorically walking with his gaze towards the top of the wings in which he saw a sort of fur covering the spirit's neck.
 Not too distant from the neck, he found the spirit's haunting mask.

 Sam's description of the mask would be, to the best of his verbal abilities, a hungry rabid bat, maybe a vampire.
 A creature of the darkness hoping to pounce and maul its victims body whilst showing its small set of sharp teeth.
-It would sink its teeth right into your neck alike a person with self control would to a double fudge chocolate cake.
-Sam could not help but to unconsciously bring up his hands to cover his neck and any exposed areas.
+It would sink its teeth right into your neck like a person with self control issues would to a double fudge chocolate cake.
+Sam could not help it but he unconsciously brought his hands up to cover his neck and any exposed areas.
 Whoever sculpted the statue was quite skilled giving it such life-like quality.

 Sam's attention was glued to the petrified creature.
-Anybody in Sam's mind would've understand why, he walked from one side of the room to the other in an attempt to release the pressure casted off the statue's eyes.
+Anybody in Sam's mind would've understood why he walked from one side of the room to the other in an attempt to release the pressure casted off the statue's eyes.
 It was as if the statue was fixated on him.
 He waved his hand at the statue, sort of in an idiotic state, expecting some sort of reaction back.
 But something spooked him to the core.

 *"...
 SAM!"* - said Hannah summoning Sam's distant attention to the physical world.